Pineify Trading Journal: Track Trades, Review Performance, Improve

 Supported markets and styles mean one journal philosophy across equities, digital assets, FX, derivatives, and multiple holding periods.

 I trade different products for different reasons, but the review questions stay the same.
-Pineify’s journal supports stocks and equities, cryptocurrency and digital assets, forex pairs, options including calls and puts, futures and commodities, and day trading, swing trading, and longer-term investing.
-The point is not to pretend every instrument behaves identically; the point is to keep your process and record-keeping consistent so comparisons are fair.
+Pineify's journal supports stocks and equities, cryptocurrency and digital assets, forex pairs, options including calls and puts, futures and commodities, and day trading, swing trading, and longer-term investing.
+The point isn't to pretend every instrument behaves identically; the point is to keep your process and record-keeping consistent so comparisons are fair.

 Why You Need a Trading Journal